An e-book featuring 50 poems about growing up and growing older, looking back and looking ahead—and doing it all while the TV plays in the background.

-Bob Hope, Netflix streaming, George Clooney, Gary Coleman, Star Trek lunchboxes, The Star Wars Holiday Special and more are duly noted.
+30 Rock, Netflix, the A.V.
+Club, Gary Coleman, Star Trek lunchboxes, The Star Wars Holiday Special, Lucy Ricardo’s mother and more are duly noted.

 Former Child Stars is “a commendably original investigation” (UK’s Uncut), tracing how the TV kid went from object of adulation to target of derision.
 In short: How the TV child star became “America’s Least Wanted.”